Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 As most credit cards require applicants to have a good credit history, you may need to work on improving your credit score before you apply for a new card.
-You can request a free copy of your credit score through finder.com and check out our guide to credit repair for tips on bringing your score up.
-If you do apply for a credit card before you’re ready and are rejected, this will only further hurt your score.
+You can request your credit score for free through finder.com and check out our guide to credit repair for tips on bringing your score up.
+Note that it will hurt your score if you apply for a credit card before you’re ready and are rejected.

 What type of credit cards should I compare?

-If you’ve built up your credit score and think you’re eligible to apply for a credit card, you should still weigh up your options before you apply.
+If you’ve built up your credit score and think you’re eligible to apply for a credit card, you should still weigh your options.
 A credit card can be a useful way to build your credit and free up your cash flow, but there are risks of falling back into debt if you’re not careful.
 If you do apply for a credit card, consider:

 What about existing credit card debt?